Popular with visitors from neighbouring countries along with Austrian locals, Innsbruck is compact, festive and wonderful.

 The city’s traditional main event is nestled in front of the iconic Golden Roof, immersing visitors in Austrian Christmas customs and the charming architecture of Innsbruck.

-Old Town Christmas Market dates: 15th November to 23rd December 2023.
+Old Town Christmas Market dates: 14th November to 23rd December 2024 (unconfirmed).

 Location: Old Town (Innenstadt) in front of the Golden Roof.